kngoran/Ngoran_Portfolio/README.md

 ### Objectives

-As a data scientist  we  will build a decision tree to predict how many units of the Hidden Farm Chinese coffee will be purchased by RR Diner Coffee's most loyal customers.
+As a data scientist, we  will build a decision tree to predict how many units of the Hidden Farm Chinese coffee will be purchased by RR Diner Coffee's most loyal customers.
 To this end, we have a survey of 710 of the most loyal RR Diner Coffee customers, collecting data on the customers':
     age
     gender